juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Entry/Risk
 	* 1/4 at close of FRD if the reward is good
 	* 1/4 at mid from previous close to major resistance if there's strength
-	* 1/2 at major resistance
+	* 1/2 at major resistance if it spikes
 	* Cover half of the morning spike

 ## Getting Started